 Situated some 200km off Italy's southern coast, Lampedusa has hit world headlines in recent years as the first port of call for hundreds of thousands of African and Middle Eastern migrants hoping to make a new life in Europe.
 Rosi spent months living on the Mediterranean island, capturing its history, culture and the current everyday reality of its 6,000-strong local population as hundreds of migrants land on its shores on a weekly basis.
 The resulting documentary focuses on 12-year-old Samuele, a local boy who loves to hunt with his slingshot and spend time on land even though he hails from a culture steeped in the sea.

 This is my testimony...
 We could no longer stay in Nigeria.
 Many were dying.
 Most were bombed...
 We flee from Nigeria.
 We ran to the desert.
 We went Sahara Desert and many died...
 Raping and killing many people, and we could not stay.
 We flee to Libya.
 And Libya was a city of ISIS.
-And Libya was a place not to stay.
-We cried on our knees, 'What shall we do?'
-The mountains could not hide us.
-The people could not hide us.
-And we ran to the sea.
+And Libya was a place not to stay...
 On the journey on the sea, 200 passengers died.
-They...
+They got lost to the sea.
+A boat was carrying 90 passengers.
+Only 30 were rescued, and the rest died.
+Today we are alive...

 See more »